Whimsy Stick

 Flirt Pole for Apartment Dogs: Burn Energy Indoors

-No yard doesn’t mean no outlet.
+No yard does not mean no outlet.
 A structured indoor session resolves drive in 10 minutes, no backyard required.
-Here’s the exact method, the four indoor techniques that work in any floor plan, and the setup that makes it safe.
+Here is the exact method, the four indoor techniques that work in any floor plan, and the setup that makes it safe.

 8×8 ft